Souvik-Mandal-Harvard/ES_GPU/README.md

 ### Step 5: cluster.py
 **This step may require a GPU depending on the clustering model users select**

-Taking the low-dimensional embedding of the behavioral space, users can label each frame as a behavioral syllable using one of the clustering methods (i.e. Watershed, HDBSCAN).
+Taking the low-dimensional embedding of the behavioral space, this step labels each frame as a behavioral syllable using one of the clustering methods (i.e. Watershed, HDBSCAN).
 These cluster labels serve as the primary syllables, which can then be utilized to create higher order ethograms.

-***Although this Ethoscope version 1.0.0 requires GPU, we are in the process of integrating the pipeline to utilize cloud GPU like Google CoLab***
+***Although this version (1.0.0) of Ethoscope requires a GPU-enabled computer, we are in the process of integrating the pipeline to utilize cloud GPU like Google CoLab***

 ---
 # Getting Started